huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 model hub and add a model card for each uploaded model checkpoint.
-You should work alongside [name of mentor] here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author\'s organization of *[camelcase name of model]*.
+You should work alongside [name of mentor] here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of *[camelcase name of model]*.

 It is worth spending some time to create fitting model cards for each checkpoint.
-The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.* On which dataset was the checkpoint pretrained/fine-tuned on?
+The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.*, On which dataset was the checkpoint pretrained/fine-tuned on?
 On what down-stream task should the model be used?
 And also include some code on how to correctly use the model.